kosude/awm/README.md

  - `~/.awm/conf/`
  - `/etc/awm/conf/`

-Otherwise, you can specify a base configuration folder with the `-c` argument.
+Otherwise, you can specify a base configuration folder (which must contain a subdirectory named `conf`) with the `-p` argument.
 Run `awm -h` for more information.

 ## Development